MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/sap-setup-assistant/install-and-set-up.md

 1. Go to the [SAP Setup Assistant on AppSource](<https://aka.ms/AccessSAPSetupAssistantTemplate>) and select **Get it now**.

-2. In the **Install SAP Setup Assistant** window in the [Power Platform admin center,](https://admin.powerplatform.microsoft.com/) select the developer environment that you prepared in the [review prerequisites step.](#step-1-review-prerequisites)
+2. In the **Install SAP Setup Assistant** window in the [Power Platform admin center,](https://admin.powerplatform.microsoft.com/) select the developer environment that you prepared.
 3. Agree to the *Terms and Privacy* statements when prompted.

 4. Select **Install**.
 One [solution](/power-platform/alm/solution-concepts-alm) is installed in your environment: